 You can't just do karate with a stick in your hand and call it escrima.
 You especially can't work with blunt weapons as blunt weapons and then do blade-y stuff with it without edge awareness and a basic understanding of how blades work, which isn't a trivial matter.

-There's plenty of other "stick" systems out there (hanbo, Jogo do Pau, Irish stick fighting, and Nguni stick fighting to name four off the top of my head) that are interesting and worth your time to study.
+There's plenty of other "stick" systems out there (hanbo, Jogo do Pau, Irish stick fighting, and Nguni stick fighting to name just four) that are interesting and worth your time to study.
 Heck, FMA's aren't even "stick" oriented - most of us are using sticks as a stand-in for an edged weapon.
 Using sticks and having a blunt weapon approach is a modern innovation and many styles don't train blunt weapons at all.

 Just be aware that if you're looking for actual Filipino Martial Arts - - there's lots of people who are offering training in it who haven't, y'know, trained in it.

 They're stick tricking you!